Computable analysis on the space of marked groups: Vocabulary about numberings

 \subsubsection{First definitions}

 We will now introduce numbered spaces and numbering types, which will be useful throughout this paper.
 For more details, see the chapter on numberings in Weihrauch's book \cite{Weihrauch1987}.
-The expression ``numbering type'' which designates equivalence classes of numberings is ours. \begin{defn} Let $X$ be a set.
-A \emph{numbering}\footnote{It is important for us not to impose on numberings to be surjective, contrary to what is customary.
-Indeed, this allows for a much more natural approach to the study of the different numberings of $\mathcal{G}$, which all have same codomain, but different images.
-The study of finite descriptions of groups, from the point of view of computability, is then seen as the study of \emph{the lattice (poset) of equivalence classes of numberings of $\mathcal{G}$}.
-The purpose of this introductory section is precisely to introduce this lattice. } of $X$ is a function $\nu$ that maps a subset $A$ of $\mathbb{N}$ to $X$.
-We denote this by: $\nu:\subseteq\mathbb{N}\rightarrow X$. \end{defn}
+The expressions ``numbering type'' and ``subnumbering'' are ours. \begin{defn} Let $X$ be a set.
+A \emph{numbering} of $X$ is a surjective function $\nu$ that maps a subset $A$ of $\mathbb{N}$ onto $X$.
+A \emph{subnumbering} of $X$ is a numbering of a subset of $X$.
+We denote this by: $\nu:\,\subseteq\mathbb{N}\rightarrow X$. \end{defn}